samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 Now the user is logged in and authenticated and will see a large, randomly generated number.
 You can of course change the size of that number so your user sees large or smaller numbers.

-## Local Storage Check

-If you look in your local storage, you will see a key stored in there for the current session.
-Once logged in, check to see if that key is there.
-It will be a randomly generated string, but if you have that, you know the authenticated went through and it is being stored correctly.
-You just built yourself a secure EmberJS application!

 ## The Banking Application

 To see the application running, simply type in